Two short cookbook reviews - Clean and Lean by James Duigan & Gwyneth Paltrow's Notes from My Kitchen Table

 One thing I really love is our local library, East Renfrewshire.
 My husband and I both love reading, and I have a habit of adding books to my Amazon wishlist, then transferring them into library reservations.
 I particularly love doing this for cookbooks as it is such a good way to preview it before committing to buy.
 We already have so many cookbooks that I really try to stop from buying them on impulse (there isn't room in the cupboard for any more either!).
 Recently I borrowed two books: Clean & Lean by James Duigan (after seeing it in Waitrose) and Gwyneth's Notes from My Kitchen Table.

 So, what is Clean & Lean?
 I have omitted the reference in the title to it being a "diet" as I think that is an awful and negative word - I instead think of it as a way of eating.
-Not dissimilar to previous posts we've done (see October Unprocessed and New ways of eating in 2012), it is basically cutting out C.R.A.P. (caffine, refined sugar, alcohol, processed foods).
+It is basically cutting out C.R.A.P. (caffine, refined sugar, alcohol, processed foods).
 It's really easy to learn the "rules" or guidelines and pretty easy to work out what you should and shouldn't eat.
 If you can avoid the supermarket aisles when you do your shopping and just stick to fresh meat, seafood, vegetables and fruit, that's pretty much eat.
 My biggest problem is breakfast - and this book has introduced my to my saviour, Clean & Lean Oat Pancakes.

 Clean & Lean Oat Pancakes

 1 tsp cinnamon